 Indigenous business and federal procurement

-The Procurement Strategy for Indigenous Business (PSIB) is the Government of Canada's policy to support under-represented Indigenous businesses with procurement opportunities.
+The Procurement Strategy for Indigenous Business (PSIB) is the Government of Canada's policy to support Indigenous businesses with procurement opportunities.

 Indigenous Services Canada (ISC) advocates for Indigenous businesses so they can: